FrankCasanova/gdext-cli/README.md

 ## Overview

 `gdext-cli` simplifies the process of creating and managing Godot game projects that use Rust as their scripting language via [godot-rust](https://github.com/godot-rust/gdext).
-It automates common tasks like project initialization and scene creation.
+It automates common tasks like project initialization and script creation.

 ## Features